 Dr. W. Lansing Taylor is an accomplished structural geologist with extensive industry and field experience specializing in structural geology, fractured reservoirs, geomechanics and field geology.
 He joined SCA as an instructor in 2008.
 His Structural Styles in Petroleum E&P short course and the accompanying Structural & Sequence Stratigraphy Field Course (Hill Country, TX) are consistently highly rated among our students.
 His development and EOR experience includes Hugoton, Golden Trend, Permian Basin, Ozona, and the Austin Chalk, while his exploration experience includes Alaska, North Africa, Middle East, and SE Asia.
-Lans performed both technical and management roles with Talisman Asia.
-Latis performed both technical and management loses with raishand Energy and Anadarko Petroleum.
+Lans performed both technical and management roles with Talisman Energy and Anadarko Petroleum.
 Dr. Taylor received his B.A. in mathematics and geology at Skidmore College, receiving department honors of Suma Cum Laude.
 He received his PhD in Quantitative Structural Geology, "Fluid flow and chemical alteration in fractured sandstone", Department of Geological and Environment Sciences from Stanford University.

-- Courses taught: Carbonate Reservoirs of the Permian Basin NW Shelf (p 73) - Structural and Sequence Stratigraphic Field Course (Hill Country, TX) - (p 75) Structural Styles and Tectono-Stratigraphy for the Mid-Continent (p 76) - Structural Styles in Petroleum Exploration and Production (p 26)
+- Carbonate Reservoirs of the Permian Basin NW Shelf (p 61) - Structural and Sequence Stratigraphic Field Course (Hill Country, TX) - Structural Styles and Tectono-Stratigraphy for the Mid-Continent - Structural Styles in Petroleum Exploration and Production (p 24)